May 3, 2021

 Passionfruit has a sharp, musky flavour complimented by similar fruits like tomato or strawberry.
 This aroma can really match the acidity of rhubarb, green apple or pineapple, but if you want a contrast, go with a briny or peppery vodka or brioche forward wine.

 Rosemary is another good all-rounder.
 The sweet, eucalyptus notes work with smoky chestnuts, lemon or pine-scented spirits or anything with unctuous flavours like aged Cognac or cider brandy.
 Contrast the woody notes with fleshy fruits like apricots or melon or the roasted flavours of dark chocolate and hazelnut.

-The Flavour Blaster Smoke Aroma pairs well with any dark spirit, but especially those with brown sugar, honey, caramel or vanilla notes.
+The Flavour Blaster Smoked Flavouring Aroma pairs well with any dark spirit, but especially those with brown sugar, honey, caramel or vanilla notes.
 Smoke can bring out the woody undertones from cumin, cloves and nutmeg, and the leathery flavours of peated whiskies, some sherries or barrel-aged vodkas.
 This smoky aromatic will contrast peach or nectarine flavours, grassy vegetables like green bell peppers or sweet, sharp veg such as sweetcorn or carrots.

 All the Flavour Blaster Aromatics are made from natural ingredients and come in 10ml bottles.
 You can interchange them as often as you like, but if you’re unsure how to do it, watch our video tutorials first.
-The aromas are specifically designed to complement your drinks recipes but if you prefer, there is a neutral option too, for pure, scent-free smoke clouds.
+The aromas are specifically designed to complement your drinks recipes but if you prefer, there is a neutral flavour option too, for pure, scent-free smoke clouds.